|Applicant Competition||Very Low|

 |Bottom 25% of class||4%|

-What are the requirements for admission to Freed Hardeman University and what considerations affect admission decisions?
+What are the requirements for admission to Freed Hardeman University and what student information is used for admission decisions?

 |High School GPA||Required|